Call for Abstracts

 |Early Registration Deadline||May 31, 2017|

 During the congress various formats are envisioned for the sharing of research and practice within the 14 sub-themes described in the previous section.
 These will include a number of symposia, novel format, paper sesions, round tables and interactive poster sessions.
-Each of these formats are described here:
+Although most session formats will be presented in English, the congress will will try to accommodate where possible authors to have language interpretation on request.

 A symposium usually involves a panel of experts or stakeholders who examine a specific theme or issue.
 The proposer controls presentations, discussion, and questioning with the assistance of the presider/discussant.
 Discussion will promote the expression of alternative viewpoints and theoretical positions.
 This format will be mostly reserved for plenary or general sessions.